kzon/technopark-sem1-c/README.md

-# Pure C Tasks by Technopark@Mail.ru
+# Pure C Tasks by Technopark